MillenniumDB/RPQPaper/README.md

-This repository has the source code and the scripts user for the experiments in the paper:
+This repository has the source code and the scripts used for the experiments in the paper:

 **Evaluating Regular Path Queries in GQL and SQL/PGQ: How Far Can The Classical Algorithms Take Us?**